vic3lord/vic3lord.github.io/content/about.md

 and tools helping organizations emitting data to lakes and warehouses by providing libraries and SDKs to interact with massive data needs.
 > Pipelines written in Apache-beam, dashboards with Apache Superset or Metabase, headless BI for frontends and other needs implemented with cube.dev

+Creating and advocating for advanced methodologies together with developers to have common ground between SRE and devs to have great DevOps culture and to have them impact their daily work.
+- CI/CD with progressive rollouts and canaries (Flagger)
+- GitOps (Flux).
+- Ownership of teams and on-call shifts (you build it, you run it).
+- Postmortem framework with emphasis on being blameless in order to learn and setup preventation for the future.

 ### SRE lead at Torq

 As a core-team member and SRE lead at `torq` I've designed and built our